PopulusMedia/docs/pixel.markdown

 * partner is the partner-code (provided by Populus Media)
 * campaign is a the name of the campaign (provided by Populus Media)
 * email is the email address of the recipient
+* npi is the npi-number associated with the HCP opening the email